Structured Settlement Watchdog®

 Baloney Detection, Information, and Commentary

-I help root out and correct inaccuracies in social media and other online media related to structured settlements, wherever they exist.
+As The Structured Settelment Watchdog®, John Darer helps root out and correct inaccuracies in social media and other online media and other forms media related to structured settlements, wherever they exist.

 2. In 2017, in the matter of Greenwald v.
 Caballero-Goehringer M.D. et al., a Delaware judge dismissed an attempt to portray a Receivables Purchase Agreement as a structured settlement annuity in a medical malpractice case involving a minor.